 - Location: Breakheart Reservation

-For one of the easiest family-friendly hikes near Boston, look no further than the Breakheart Reservation Loop.
+For one of the most accessible, family-friendly hikes near Boston, look no further than the Breakheart Reservation Loop.
 This trail offers beautiful forested walkways, views of the nearby lakes and rock formations, and some stunning views from higher elevations.
-While the trail does tend to get quite crowded, there are many smaller trails that branch off the main one, making for a “choose your own adventure” type of experience.
+While the trail tends to get quite crowded, many smaller trails branch off the main one, making for a “choose your own adventure” type of experience.
 Locals recommend coming in the early evening on clear days for a spectacular sunset atop Breakheart Hill.

 Moderate Hikes Near Boston